Guide

 "attach": ["/tmp/proposal.pdf"]

-You can also ask Manus in natural language: “Send an email to alice@example.com with the meeting notes from today.”
-Manus will compose the message and call the MCP tool.
-It will ask for confirmation before sending unless you include --yes in the tool configuration.
+}'Natural language also works: prompt Manus with “Send an email to alice@example.com with the meeting notes from today.”
+The agent composes the message and calls the MCP tool.
+Manus asks for confirmation before sending unless you include --yes in the tool configuration.

 Configure Gmail for Nylas in Manus